 - Since they are financial cooperatives and one of their goals is to help the members, the customer service is often better than that of a bank

 - Credit unions can offer a lower interest rate on loans.
 They also have more straightforward eligibility criteria to get approved for a loan

 - Members of a credit union have more control over how the financial institution is run.
 For example, all members have voting rights and everyone has the same number of votes when electing a board of directors.

 Then, why doesn’t everyone belong to credit unions?
 Credit unions in Canada match banks in almost every aspect.
 Credit unions in Canada are easy to join except in very few instances.

-To note, federally-regulated credit unions have no restriction about who can join; you only need to be a Canadian resident.
+To note, federally-regulated credit unions have no restrictions about who can join; you only need to be a Canadian resident.
 Because of the Community Bond of Association in place for provincially-regulated credit unions, most provincially-regulated credit unions have no membership restrictions.
-There are three closed-bond ethnic credit union in Canada, and eleven occupation-bond credit unions, representing 1% and 5% of the total number of credit unions in Canada.
-These credit union have by-laws to allow a percentage of members from outside their bond to join; they have to be approved by the board or they can join as non-voting members.
+There are three closed-bond ethnic credit unions in Canada, and eleven occupation-bond credit unions, representing 1% and 5% of the total number of credit unions in Canada.
+These credit unions have by-laws to allow a percentage of members from outside their bond to join; they have to be approved by the board or they can join as non-voting members.

 Credit unions are community-minded.
 At the core of every credit union is the desire to give back to their communities and make a positive impact.
 Credit unions promote financial literacy, support homeownership, provide access to funding and financial rewards and more.

 Credit unions are member-owned financial institutions in Canada that offer financial services to individuals and businesses.
 Credit unions are financial cooperatives that are guided by the Seven Cooperative Principles.
 Profits benefit their members.
 Profits made by credit unions are distributed back to their local communities and members, through profit-sharing, and donations to local initiatives.